Alessio Cragno: Brescia

 Cragno made his debut at Brescia Calcio on 25 September 2012 against Modena in a Serie B game, as the starting keeper, ahead of Stefano Russo; first choice keeper Michele Arcari was rested.
 Brescia won the game 2–1 after two goals from Andrea Caracciolo.
 Before the start of season Brescia had sold their first choice keeper Nicola Leali to Juventus.
-Cragno has been the first-choice regular since the 2013–14 season and performed well.
+Cragno has been Brescia's first-choice regular since the 2013–14 season and performed well.
 Cragno also signed a contract with Brescia which would last until 30 June 2016, in 2012–13 season.

 Cagliari

 In July 2014, Cragno moved to Serie A side Cagliari, penning a four-year deal for a fee of €1 million.
-His debut for Cagliari was in a Serie A match against Roma on 21 September 2014, losing 2–0.
+His debut for Cagliari was in a 2–0 Serie A match loss against Roma on 21 September 2014.

 Loan to Lanciano

 In January 2016 he was loaned to Lanciano in Serie B, who by the end of the season were relegated to Lega Pro after losing the play-out matches against Salernitana.
 On 9 June 2016, Cragno signed a new four-year deal with Cagliari.